QuestionsContact Susan Collet

-- Middle I and II: Mirella M515L Navy leotard.
+- Middle I & II: Mirella M515L Navy leotard.
 This is a scoop neck, cap sleeve leotard with princess seams.

-- Middle III: Mirella M515LD Periwinkle leotard.
-This is a Scoop neck, cap sleeve leotard with princess seams.
+- Middle III: Mirella M515LD Blackberry leotard.
+This is a scoop neck, cap sleeve leotard with princess seams.

-- Middle I: Faculty will instruct parents when to purchase pointe shoes
+- Middle I: Faculty will instruct you when to purchase pointe shoes.

 - White or Black fitted T-shirt, must be tucked in

-- Black footed tights rolled on a belt with dance belt undergarment
+- Black footed dance tights rolled on a belt with dance belt undergarment

-- Black leather full sole ballet shoes with elastics sewn across the in-step
+- Black leather full-sole ballet shoes with elastics sewn across the in-step; no canvas ballet shoes.

-- Girls: Black knee-length circular skirt (not chiffon wrap-arounds)
+- Girls: Black full-length circular skirt* (not chiffon wrap-around)